douglance/zrd/FEATURES.md

-# Zlyph Features
+# Zrd Features

 ## Overview

-Zlyph is a minimal text editor with both Terminal UI (TUI) and GUI (GPUI) interfaces.
+Zrd is a minimal text editor with both Terminal UI (TUI) and GUI (GPUI) interfaces.
 Both interfaces share the same editing engine and operate on a single persistent file.

 ## Shared State

-**File Location**: `~/.config/zlyph/default.txt`
+**File Location**: `~/.config/zrd/default.txt`

 Both editors automatically:
 - Load this file on startup